Woman Who Accused Prime Minister Trudeau Of Groping Her Issues Statement

 The article caused a massive backlash against the Prime Minister and his father, former Prime Minister Pierre Trudeau.
 When asked about the incident, Prime Minister Trudeau said he didn’t “remember any negative interactions that day at all.”

-“Part of this awakening we’re having a society, a long-awaited realization,” Trude said as he addressed the incident,” is that it’s not just one side of the story that matters, that the same interactions could be experienced very differently from one person to the next, and I am not going to speak for the woman in question.”
+“Part of this awakening we’re having a society, a long-awaited realization is that it’s not just one side of the story that matters, that the same interactions could be experienced very differently from one person to the next, and I am not going to speak for the woman in question.”

 Trudeau also added that though he did not believe he acted inappropriately, he believes that “someone else might have experienced that differently.”